 Another healthy habit that’s easy to adopt over here is drinking some good Canadian red wine as well as Canadian beer.
 The Okanagan Shiraz has become a firm favourite.

 A few Aussies call Vancouver home and it’s expected really with the Whistler ski fields an hour away.
 Whistler has long been employing our home grown talent.
-After the ski season finishes, some stay on and find work in Vancouver.
+After the ski season ends, some stay on and find work in Vancouver.
 There are jobs galore here at the moment and every second shop wants ‘Help’.
 We spoke to two Aussies working in cafes here – one from Burleigh and the other from Currumbin.
 Small world.

 We also spent a wonderful 4 hours talking over coffee to Michael, a Canadian who gave us an incredible insight into his country.
 He has lived in Vancouver for some years, but hails from Nova Scotia, and we can’t wait to see this part of Canada.
 It’s lobster country, so looking forward to a lobster diet for a few days.
 Thanks so much for the chat!